ymmyk/trpc-ui/packages/test-app/README.md

 # tRPC (panel) test app

 This app is used as the example app for tRPC (panel) as well as is convenient for use while testing in development.
+Live at [trpc.aidansunbury.dev](https://trpc.aidansunbury.dev/)

 ## Run